K0rgana/web-advcd/README.md

   export default Component;
   ```

-- React hooks: Hooks are function components that allow to have access to state and other React features.
+- React hooks: Hooks are **component functions** that allow us to have access to state and other React features.
 We will use just 2 hooks in this project, they are:

   - `useState` Hook: Allows us to track state in a function component.
-This states can be pass to other (children) components as a prop.
+This states can be passed to other (children) components as a `prop`.
 The hook accepts an initial state and returns two values:

     - The current state.
     - A function that updates the state.

   - `useEffect` Hook: Allows you to perform side effects as fetch data, trigger DOM Events, and set timers in your components.
-The hook has one mandatory argument, accepts a function.
+The hook has one mandatory argument, a function.

-  See a exemple to how to use them, this will set a state varible ´count´ and update the value at every second:
+  See an exemple of how to use them, this will set a state varible `count` and update its value every second:

   ```js
   // Importing the useState and useEffect hooks from the React library.